Step-by-Step Guide to Install XCP-ng on Your Server

 Install XCP-ng Center

 To manage the server via a graphical client, you’ll need to install it.
-The official graphical client for XCP-ng is Xen Orchestra, which gets support from a team of several developers.
+The official graphical client for XCP-ng is Xen Orchestra, which is supported by a dedicated team of developers.

 XCP-ng Center is maintained by community members in their free time and hosted by the XCP-ng project.